Resolving Cultural Heritage and Development Conflicts on Indigenous Lands:

 (Posted 14 September 2024)

 1.0 The recent decision to shut down the tailings dam for the Regis Resources’ Gold Mine Project has ignited controversy.
-The challenge for resolving the conflict resonates with the statement made by the Federal Environment Minister who made the gold mine decision: -
+The challenge for resolving the conflict resonates with the statement made by the Federal Government Environment Minister who made the gold mine decision: -

 "Protecting cultural heritage and development are not mutually exclusive;